Ben-Kerman/immersive/doc/dictionaries.md

 2. Go through the definitions of the dictionary entry one by one.
 If the tags for the definition are different from those of the previous one, insert them into the template data.
 Render the definition using `definition_template`, with the tags (if present), the keywords and the number.
-The number is transformed using `digits`.
+If it is set, the digits of the number are taken from `digits`.

 3. Render `template` using the readings and definitions from steps 1. and 2.
    Alternatively, if `use_single_template` is `true`, render `single_template`